Visual arts - prompt questions

 • How does this work relate to the work of other artists?
 What is similar and/or different?

-• Where/who did this artist get his/her ideas from?
+• Where/who did this artist get their ideas from?

 • Has this work influenced the work of later artists?
 Who and how?